VillagerUnknown/BabelFish/README.md

 **Babel Fish Mob**

-The Babel Fish can talk to players and, when consumed from a bucket, can provide translations for other species to the player.
+The Babel Fish can talk to players and, when consumed from a bucket, can provide translations for mobs to the player.

 Babel Fish have a small chance to spawn in Rivers and a slightly higher chance to spawn in variations of the Warm Ocean.

+If you prefer to eat a Babel Fish instead of drink one, Babel Fish can be eaten raw, but it's best to cook them with a campfire, smoker, or furnace.

+For some reason, Dolphins really want you to feed them a raw Babel Fish.

 **Babel Fish Translator Status Effect**